 Butler Fork Loop is a 7.5-mile (or 9-ish if you add Dog Lake, which wasn’t worth the side trip) trail in Mount Olympus Wilderness.
 This hike does NOT allow dogs!
-Bugsy’s feet got scraped up by the ice on the Jupiter Peak and Lackawaxen hikes (see below), so she got the day off.
+Bugsy’s feet got scraped up by the ice on the Jupiter Peak and Lackawaxen hikes (see below), so she took this day off.
 This loop has gorgeous views and is an enjoyable jaunt through a beautiful forest, with a short but very steep climb at the beginning and descent at the end.

 Silver Glance Lake is a 6-mile hike to two alpine lakes in Lone Peak Wilderness.
 The best part is the view down toward Silver Lake–Silver Glance Lake itself isn’t too special.
 This hike is a long drive from Park City, but it was tough to find a lake hike that allows dogs (if you’re without a dog, check out White Pine Lake, Red Pine Lake, or Lake Blanche).

 Jupiter Peak and Shadow Lake and Lackawaxen and Bloods Lake loop share a parking area, so we combined them with a lunch break at the car so we wouldn’t have to schlep our food on the trail.
 It being late October, there was some snow in the ski resort areas and adjacent mountains… Jupiter Peak and Shadow Lake were manageable with the snow and we enjoyed the big views along the way, but the Lackawaxen hike was not fun (stupidly steep, hard to follow the trail) and seemed like it wouldn’t be great even without the awful snowy conditions.